 The Basics of VA Education Benefits

 The Department of Veteran Affairs (VA) provides education benefits to veterans, service members, and some eligible dependents wishing to pursue an education.
-These benefits are commonly known as the GI Bill and have various components depending on the person’s length of military service.
-For more information on any of these benefits, please visit www.gibill.va.gov or your campus Admissions or Veteran Services Office.
-Locally, prospective veteran students can contact the office of Veterans State Approvals at the NH Postsecondary Education Commission.
-This office ensures that every eligible person under the GI Bill has fair and equitable opportunity to utilize his/her benefits and achieve their potential. www.nh.gov/postsecondary/veterans/index.html
+These benefits are commonly known as the GI Bill and have various components depending on the personís length of military service.
+For more information on any of these benefits and their differences, please click here or contact your campus Admissions or Veteran Services Office.

 Montgomery GI Bill Active Duty (MGIB-AD)

 Montgomery GI Bill Selected Reserve (MGIB-SR)